rekit-group/rekit-game/workspace/ragnarok/readme.md

 - [ ] Bosses

 ### Refactoring
-- [ ] Put collision detection in seperete class
+- [ ] Put collision detection in separete class
 - [ ] Don't give Entity full access to GameModel --> Interface

 ### Nice to have